Code-Institute-Submissions/U2-fan-page/README.md

 ## Structure
 The page has a header, slightly transperant, with a navbar tight to the left.
 Aswell as  on the landing page their is a link to tour page in the introduction paragrapgh.
-All pages have a footer aswell with a quote form one of the band members and links to their social media pages.
+All pages have a footer aswell with a quote from one of the band members and links to their social media pages.

 ## Skeleton